hdShang/arxiv-daily/docs/cs-RO/2025-10-13/papers/251010865v1-grip-a-unified-framework-for-grid-based-relay-and-co-occurrence-awar.md

 ---
 layout: default
-title: GRIP: A Unified Framework for Grid-Based Relay and Co-Occurrence-Aware Planning in Dynamic Environments
+title: "GRIP: A Unified Framework for Grid-Based Relay and Co-Occurrence-Aware Planning in Dynamic Environments"
 ---

 # GRIP: A Unified Framework for Grid-Based Relay and Co-Occurrence-Aware Planning in Dynamic Environments